miracle2k/emoji-gram/README.md

 # Emoji-gram

 ### A reactjs emoji word-art generator
 Like ascii art, type a phrase and this app will render emoji letterforms.
+It's like, emoji replaces text with pictures, this replaces text with pictures, too... but better.

 Check out the demo [emojigram.ohnotype.co](http://emojigram.ohnotype.co).

 ![screenshot](emoji-demo.gif)